RSI1 is not a new issue, why I am writing about this now?

 - People love to spend time with Nintendo Switch.

-- Many people started to use iPad as their primary computer.
+- Many people started to use the iPad as their primary computer.

 - Apple introduced low travel keyboards in their laptops.